drtinaz/TransferSwitch/README.md

+########## Purpose of this service ################

-This service is intended to monitor a digital input that is connected to a remote generator.
+This service is intended to monitor a digital input that is connected to the automatic transfer switch of a remote generator.
-Select the digital input type 'bilge pump' that has the state of 'on' or 'off' the digital input reflects the current state of the remote generator, either 'on' for running or 'off' for not running.
-Ie: input source is generator or grid (or shore) when on generator this script will attempt to set the current ac input limit to the generator limit when on grid or shore this script wuill attempt to set the ac input current limit to the grid/shore setting this script stores the generator and grid settings in the system settings for later retrieval.
+When the digital input changes state, indicating that the remote generator is running, and the transfer switch has 'transfered' to the generator, this service will change the ac input source (of the connected victron multiplus or quatro) to 'generator' and change the active current limit to the previously stored value.
+When the digital input changes state again, (indicating that the generator is no longer running), then the ac input source will be changed back to 'grid' or 'shore' and the saved grid/shore current limit restored.

+########## First time setup ###############

+1. Set one of the digital input types to 'bilge pump' (not bilge alarm) and rename it to 'Transfer Switch' so that this service can identify it.
+2. Connect this digital input to a dry contact relay which is to be triggered by the automatic transfer switch when the generator is running.
+3. When the generator is running the 'Transfer Switch' digital input state should show 'On', and 'Off' when it is not.
+If the reverse is true, then select 'invert' in the device settings for the digital input.
+4. Install this package with kevin windrem's setup helper. packagename: TransferSwitch github user: drtinaz tag/branch: main
+5. With the generator off, set the active ac input source to either grid or shore, whichever one you desire.
+6. Set the ac current limit desired.
+7. Start the generator and verify that the 'Transfer Switch' digital input is now showing 'On'.
+8. Set the ac input source to generator if it is not already.
+9. Set the desired generator current limit.
+10. Shut off the generator and verify that the active ac input source and current limit are now being restored to the previous values.